ramazansakin/sample-nodejs-mongo-client/README.md

 # Sample NodeJs project via MongoDB

-  Sample nodeJs project with mongoDB is to show integrating kafta to nodeJs and communication via Spring boot project.
+  Sample nodeJs project with mongoDB is to show integrating kafta to nodeJs and communication via Spring boot cloud project.
-Because spring boot side is microservices architecture, we can use any technologies we are familier with most and easy to integrate them via Kafka, RestTemplate or any other message queue techs.
+Because spring boot side is microservices architecture, we can use any technologies we are familier with mostly and easy to integrate them via Kafka, RestTemplate, Redis or any other message queue techs.

 You can run this app via creating a mongoDB database and reconfigure app.js You have 3 options to be able to use mongoDb: